flexcompute/tidy3d/tidy3d/plugins/adjoint/README.md

 ### The One Exception: `DataArrays`

 Unfortunately, all `Tidy3D` components are not handled so simply.
 It turns out that `jax` datastructures do not work when added to `xarray.DataArray` containers.
 Therefore, we needed to find a replacement to the `DataArray` class in regular Tidy3D to use in our `JaxMonitorData` fields.
-To solve this problem, the adjoint plugin introduces a `JaxDataArray`, which stores `.vaues` as a `jax` `DeviceArray` (basically a `jax` version of `numpy` arrays) and `.coords` as a dictionary of coordinates with a dimensions string mapping to a list of values.
+To solve this problem, the adjoint plugin introduces a `JaxDataArray`, which stores `.vaues` as a `jax` `Array` (basically a `jax` version of `numpy` arrays) and `.coords` as a dictionary of coordinates with a dimensions string mapping to a list of values.

 The `JaxDataArray` may freely store `jax` values and tracers and implements a few basic emulations of `xarray.DataArray` objects, such as `.sel` and `.isel`.
 Note that at this time `.interp` is not supported, but I think we could consider implementing it later.
 A user could, in principle, wrap `.sel` to do the interpolation themselves, but it was not considered at this stage because some trials to implement it myself ended badly.